daniel-baez/jrut/README.md

 # JRut

-A reasonable Rut implementation... in Java.
+A reasonable Rut implementation... in Java

 # What's a Rut anyway?